microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

   </center>
 </p>

 The scheme works by changing the duty cycle of the SR drive signals on one phase until both phase currents are approximately the same, while keeping the duty cycle of the SR drives on the other phase fixed.

 When the scheme is launched, the (filtered) currents of both phases are compared.
 The phase with the smaller current runs at a fixed (just under 50%) duty cycle, while the duty cycle of the SRs on the phase with the larger current is varied between a min value (100ns) and a max value (just under 50%) until the two currents are as close as possible.

-Decreasing the duty cycle of the SR drives on a phase will decrease the amount of current flowing through this phase and increase the amount of current flowing through the other phase.
+Decreasing the duty cycle of the SR drives on one phase increases the dynamic resistance presented to the secondary current flowing through this phase.
+This results in less current flowing through the phase and more through the other phase.
 The total output current remains the same.

 <span id="sr-drive-state-machine"><a name="sr-drive-state-machine"> </a></span>

-### __SR Drive State Machine__
+#### __SR Drive State Machine__

 <p>
   <center>